apollographql/apollo-server/docs/source/api/apollo-server.md

 *  `reportIntervalMs`: number

-   How often to send reports to the Engine server.
-We'll also send reports when the report gets big see maxUncompressedReportSize.
+   How often to send reports to Graph Manager, in milliseconds.
+We'll also send reports when the report reaches a size threshold specified by `maxUncompressedReportSize`.

 *  `maxUncompressedReportSize`: number

-   We send a report when the report size will become bigger than this size in bytes (default: 4MB).
-(This is a rough limit --- we ignore the size of the report header and some other top level bytes.
-We just add up the lengths of the serialized traces and signatures.)
+   In addition to interval-based reporting, Apollo Server sends a report to Graph Manager whenever the report's size exceeds this value in bytes (default: 4MB).
+Note that this is a rough limit.
+The size of the report's header and some other top-level bytes are ignored.
+We just add up the lengths of the serialized traces and signatures.

 *  `endpointUrl`: string

-   The URL of the Engine report ingress server.
+   The URL of the Graph Manager report ingress server.

 *  `requestAgent`: `http.Agent | https.Agent | false`

-   HTTP(s) agent to be used for Apollo Engine metrics reporting.
+   HTTP(s) agent to be used for Apollo Graph Manager metrics reporting.
 This accepts either an [`http.Agent`](https://nodejs.org/docs/latest-v10.x/api/http.html#http_class_http_agent) or [`https.Agent`](https://nodejs.org/docs/latest-v10.x/api/https.html#https_class_https_agent) and behaves the same as the `agent` parameter to Node.js' [`http.request`](https://nodejs.org/docs/latest-v8.x/api/http.html#http_http_request_options_callback).

 *  `debugPrintReports`: boolean